June 23, 2021

 Among environmental factors, certain lifestyle habits or consumption of medicines by the mother contribute to this birth defect in the child.

-Smoking― Most of the orofacial defects in babies were associated with mothers who continued to smoke during pregnancy.
+Most of the orofacial defects in babies were associated with mothers who continued to smoke during pregnancy.

-Diabetes― Women with a pre-existent diabetic condition run a higher risk of delivering a child with a defective palate, as compared to mothers who are not.
+Women with a pre-existent diabetic condition run a higher risk of delivering a child with a defective palate, as compared to mothers who are not.

-Consumption of certain drugs- Drugs administered for diseases such as epilepsy increase the risk of the baby having a deformed lip( with or without cleft palate).
+Drugs administered for diseases such as epilepsy increase the risk of the baby having a deformed lip( with or without cleft palate).

-It is advised for all pregnant ladies to discuss with their doctors about medicines and lifestyle habits when they are planning a child.
+It is advised for all pregnant ladies to discuss with their doctors medicines and lifestyle habits when they are planning a child.
 Managing a baby with a cleft lip & cleft palate.

 When the lip and palate are incorrectly or not joined, the baby and the mother can face the following issues:

-Feeding the baby- when there is an opening in the palate, food can pass through it and enter the baby’s nose.
+when there is an opening in the palate, food can pass through it and enter the baby’s nose.
 However, mostly the baby will learn to swallow it.

-Hearing and ears- cleft babies run a greater risk of ear infections & fluid build-up in the ears.
+Cleft babies run a greater risk of ear infections & fluid build-up in the ears.
 If left untreated, it may cause infections and hearing loss.

-Speaking- Cleft palate kids may have issues with speech too.
+Cleft palate kids may have issues with speech too.
 Voice may be low or unclear, although not so in all cases.

-Teeth- Such kids are more prone to cavities, malformed, missing or unaligned teeth compared to other children of their age.
+Such kids are more prone to cavities, malformed, missing or unaligned teeth compared to other children of their age.

-How are Cleft lip and Palate Treated?
+How Are Cleft lip and Palate Treated?

 Cleft lip and palate can be successfully treated with the help of treatments by a team of specialist doctors that include a plastic surgeon, a dentist, prosthodontists, a speech pathologist, and an otolaryngologist.